JRusak/JRusak/README.md

 Hi, I’m Janek.
-I’m currently learning Java and so far I've done a few projects in Python.
+I’m CS student at WUT.
+I've done a few projects in Python and Java and currently I am learning new technologies.